Looking for the best places to visit in UAE? From the architecture of Abu Dhabi to the beaches of Fujairah, here is my

 Also, WB World is all indoors so this is a great place to head when it gets too hot outside.
 WB World is one of the new places to visit in the UAE and it’s perfect for families too.

 Spot dolphins at the Saadiyat Rotana Resort & Villas

-Yes, you can see dolphins in the UAE!
+Yes, you really can see dolphins in the UAE!

 While I was staying at the Saadiyat Rotana Resort & Villas, I went for an early morning walk along the beach and I was lucky enough to see dolphins backflipping right in front of my face.